 Emerald Bay is my favorite spot in Lake Tahoe.
 The way the bay has green-blue water and the unique island that sits out in the middle of it keeps me coming back again and again to see it.

 Located in Redwoods National Park on the California coast, Fern Canyon was the backdrop for a few scenes in Jurassic Park: The Lost World.
 It looks like something from a fairy tale, and it is a fantastic spot you must visit.

 My favorite grove along the Avenue of the Giants, Founders Grove is an excellent way to get introduced to these magical trees.

 While this one technically has human interaction, it is still amazing what nature did.
-This beach is where the glass was thrown into the ocean and decades later the beach itself is composed of smooth little glass pieces you walk on it.
+This beach is where the glass was thrown into the ocean, and decades later, the beach is now composed of smooth little glass pieces you walk on.
 It is actually quite beautiful.

 There is probably no natural wonder more famous in California than Half Dome.
 This iconic rock in Yosemite National Park is something you could see a thousand times, and it never is less awe-inspiring.

 At the end of the Tioga Pass Road, Mono Lake and its tuffas are a crazy natural wonder that you need to see at sunset.

 Trees that have been turned into rock over millions of years, who wouldn’t want to see that?
 The Petrified Forest in Calistoga is something you cannot see anywhere else in the state, so it is a natural addition to this list.
 I have to admit that they are often anticlimactic for some, but you can’t deny them as a natural wonder.

 One of the longest subway caves in all of California, this spot is relatively easy to access yet still an incredibly cool experience.

-One of my favorite waterfalls in Northern California and one that was unknown until only 15 years ago.
+One of my favorite waterfalls in Northern California, and one that was unknown until only 15 years ago.
 A 3-mile trail accesses Whiskeytown Falls, but the payoff is awe-inspiring.